 Never, because the variable can be modified at any time by other code.

 Usually, the cast operator throws an exception if the cast isn't possible.
 Thus, it's called unsafe.
 The unsafe cast in Kotlin is done by the infix operator

 null cannot be cast to

 y is null, the code above throws an exception.
-To make such code correct for null values, use the nullable type on the right hand side of the cast:
+To make code like this correct for null values, use the nullable type on the right-hand side of the cast:

 "Safe" (nullable) cast operator

 To avoid exceptions, use the safe cast operator

 Note that despite the fact that the right-hand side of